-Preferences configurable on this page are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
+Preferences configurable on this page help you enforce code syntax style — how to use interchangeable language syntax constructions.
+These preferences are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 They can also be applied to the existing code by using code cleanup with the corresponding settings.

 Use this checkbox to apply configured syntax styles when you accept code completion suggestions.

 Preferences in this section define how the implicitly typed local variables (also known as

 You can set different preferences of using 'var' or explicit type for different types:

 For each of these preferences you can opt for using 'var', explicit type, or 'var' when evident.

 For more information, refer to Code Syntax Style: Implicit/Explicit Typing ('var' Keyword).